Semi-supervised Dense Keypoints Using Unlabeled Multiview Images: Method

 The error expectation of $\mathbf{x}$ can be computed by marginalizing over all $\mathbf{x}'$:

 That is, the expectation of the geometric error of $\mathbf{x}$ measures a weighted average of epipolar errors for all possible correspondences.
 The higher matchability, the more contribution to the error expectation.
+Unlike Equation~(\ref{equation:1nn}), Equation~(\ref{equation:ours}) does not include the non-differentiable argmin operation.
+Further, it takes into account all possible pairs of correspondences between two images, which eliminates the bias introduced by the nearest neighbor search.

-Given the probabilistic epipolar error over the dense keypoint field, we derive a symmetric multiview consistency loss $\mathcal{L}_{\rm M}$ as:
+Given the error expectations over the dense keypoint field, we derive a symmetric dense epipolar error that measures geometric consistency between two images: